GNDR-WOMEN'S STUDIES

 3 Credits (3)

 Individual study of selected topic and writing of research paper.
-May be repeated for a maximum of 6 credits.
+May be repeated up to 6 credits.

 GNDR 465.
 Sex, Gender and the Body